RajaMuneerBaigal/kubernetes-intro/README.md

     - kind
     - metadata
     - spec

 **NOTE:** You can see the examples of these manifests in this repo name pod.yml for single pod, deployment for only deployment and then combined together via single file named combined.yml.

+### Building our own yaml files:
+The four mandatory parts for a manifest are defined above that are common for each resource.
+But how to get more information about these parts as we might notice that the kuberenetes has evolved over time so the api versions and etc.

+- **kind**: we can get a list of resources the cluster supports
+     - kubectl api-resources
+- **apiVersion**: We can get the api version the cluster supports
+     - kubectl api-versions
+- **metadata**: only name is required
+- **spec**: where we define all the specifications for a resources
+      - we can get all the keys each kind supports
+         - kubectl explain services --recursive